frenner/andromeda-terraform/examples/instance-from-volume/Readme.md

 * Create a security group that allows ssh on port 22 and associate it with the instance
 * Create a network and a subnet in it
 * Create a router and connect it to the subnet
+* Create a volume from an image and make it bootable
-* Start an instance from an image and associate an floating IP
+* Start an instance from volume and associate an floating IP